micro-os-plus/micro-test-plus-xpack/README.md

 #### Comparing strings

-In C/C++, plain strings are actually pointers to characters, and simply comparing them does not compare the content, but the memory addresses.
+In C/C++, plain strings are actually pointers to characters, and simply comparing them does not compare the content but the memory addresses.

 For string comparisons to compare the content, use `string_view`: